Gilles Schnepp: Recognition

 In 2007, Gilles Schnepp was awarded France's Legion of Honour, receiving the title of Chevalier de la Légion d’honneur.
 In 2012, he received the title of officer in the French National Order of Merit (France).

 Personal life

 Gilles Schnepp is married to Blandine Favre-Gilly, a psychologist, and has three children: Paul, Adrien, and Marie.
 He enjoys playing tennis.

 Income

-In 2009, Gilles Schnepp's income of one million euros is ranked 75th among the main French senior executives.
+In 2009, Gilles Schnepp's income of one million euros was ranked 75th among the main French senior executives.